Understanding Dyslexia Conference

 -How you can support dyslexic individuals

-Kellie Fagan, secondary school teacher, will discuss RACE and supports in secondary schools.
+12:00-12:45 Kellie Fagan, secondary school teacher, will discuss RACE and supports for post-primary school students.

 Who should attend?

-Professionals (Primary, post-primary and further education teachers, SNAs, care staff), parents, volunteers in support groups and those interested in learning about dyslexia are welcome to attend.
+Professionals (Primary, post-primary and further education teachers, SNAs, care staff), parents, volunteers in support groups and those interested in learning about dyslexia and assistive technology are welcome to attend.

 On completion, workshop participants will be awarded the: